fnkzhang/codereview/README.md

 ### Building Docker Containers
 perform

     docker compose build

 to build the docker containers.

 ### Deploying the Containers to Google Cloud

-Open your terminal and type “gcloud init”.
+Open your terminal and type

+    gcloud init

 Log in to your Google account.

+Then type in

-Type in “gcloud config set project (Your Project ID Here)” to your terminal.
+    gcloud config set project (Your Project ID Here)

-Configure docker with “gcloud auth configure-docker”
+Then configure docker with

+    gcloud auth configure-docker

+Run the following commands

-Type “docker tag backend gcr.io/(Your Project ID Here)/backend” into the terminal.
+    docker tag backend gcr.io/(Your Project ID Here)/backend

-Type “docker push gcr.io/(Your Project ID Here)/backend” into the terminal.
+    docker push gcr.io/(Your Project ID Here)/backend

 Go to your backend service on Google Cloud, and set the container image url to what you just pushed.